 - The city has a regional function and your business thrives by that

 - There are 6 other businesses like yours, you’re obviously the best, and you all serve a certain percentage of people, so your business fits perfectly in that area.

 These are just random reasons to help you write about your business in relation to your location.
 They differ (a lot) per company.
 Make sure your location/city/area is clearly mentioned on your website and not just in your footer at your address details!
 If you have multiple locations, set up and write pages for each one and include the proper business details.

 Prominence means that when Google can serve a result first from a well-known brand or business, they actually will.
 And despite all your efforts to improve your local ranking, this might get in the way of that number one position.
-It just means you have to step up your game, keep on doing the great work you do and trust that eventually, Google will notice this as well.
+It just means you have to step up your game, keep on doing the great work you do, work on your branding and trust that eventually, Google will notice this as well.
 And as a result, Google might allow you to rank on that number one position for that local keyword!